Skip to content

 Your Docs Become Agent Knowledge

 Point at a folder of markdown, PDFs, or CSVs.
 InitRunner chunks, embeds, and indexes them automatically.
-Your agent gets search_documents() as a tool — semantic search over your own knowledge base, with source citations.
+Your agent gets search_documents() as a tool: semantic search over your own knowledge base, with source citations.
 No vector database to manage.
 No embedding pipeline to wire up.
+For a quick start, initrunner run --ingest ./docs/ gives you the same RAG pipeline from a single CLI flag.

 ingest: